koordinator-sh/website/docs/introduction.md

 ## Overview

-Koordinator is a QoS based scheduling system for hybrid workloads orchestration on Kubernetes.
+Koordinator is a QQoS-based scheduling for efficient orchestration of microservices, AI, and big data workloads on Kubernetes.
 It aims to improve the runtime efficiency and reliability of both latency sensitive workloads and batch jobs, simplify the complexity of resource-related configuration tuning, and increase pod deployment density to improve resource utilizations.

 ## Key Features